 The following are concluded investigations where a public censure was imposed.

-Enforcement actions may be imposed on a Participating Audit Firm (Firm) as a result of a special inspection, investigation, or unsatisfactory inspection results.
-The initial decision to propose the imposition of enforcement actions is determined by CPAB’s enforcement screening panel where each matter is reviewed, and a recommendation is brought to CPAB’s Board of Directors for approval.
+Enforcement actions may also be imposed on a Participating Audit Firm (Firm) as a result of a special or regular inspection.
+The initial decision to propose the imposition of enforcement actions is determined by CPAB’s Enforcement Screening Panel where each matter is reviewed and a recommendation is brought to CPAB’s board of directors for review.

 In early 2023, CPAB began publishing on its website the names of Firms that are subject to significant enforcement actions imposed as a consequence of an inspection.